SolidStateLEDLighting/indication_ws2812_5.2/README.md

 bits 23-16 set Blue  intensity

-## Setting the Code Number(s) or Setting States:
+## Setting the Code Number(s) or Setting LED States:

 **32 Bit Format:**
 MSB byte 1 \<colorA/cycles\>  byte 2 \<colorB/cycles\>  byte 3 \<time on\>  byte 4 \<time off\> LSB

 **Color/Cycles byte 1**
-This byte can either indicate the first color and cycles OR it can deliver a state change (special command) to any of the color outputs (ON, OFF, AUTO)
+This byte can either indicate the First color and cycles OR it can deliver a State Change (special command) to any of the color outputs (ON, OFF, AUTO)

 1st byte format for FirstColor is   MSBit  0x<Colors><Cycles>  LSBit
 \<Colors\>   0x1 = ColorA, 0x2 = ColorB, 0x4 = ColorC (3 bits in use here)
 \<Cycles\>   9 possible flashes - 0x01 though 0x0E (1 through 9)

-Special Command Codes can alternatively occupy the Cycles byte: 0x00 = ON State, 0x0E = AUTO State, 0x0F = OFF State (4 bits in use here)
+Special Command Codes can alternatively occupy the Cycles byte: 0x00 = ON State, 0x0E = AUTO State, 0x0F = OFF State (4 bits in use here).

 > [!NOTE]
 >Special Command codes do apply to the states of all LEDs in a combination color.